 This popular 3 bedroom holiday home with sea views from a south facing patio and a lovely log burner captures the magnificent views of the bay at Port Moelfre and the Snowdonia Mountain Range.
 Situated in the heart of the village of Moelfre a historic fishing village, the home of one of Anglesey's 2 lifeboat stations.
 Fresh and bright throughout ideal for long weekends or holidays.
 Equipped with walking books and Ordnance Survey maps for family walks or Snowdonia adventure.

-Bed linen, towels, heating and a full log basket on arrival all included in the price.
+Bed linen, towels, heating, wifi and a full log basket on arrival all included in the price.
+NOTE: there are no additional booking fees on top of the prices you see in the price list.

 The immediate area is renowned for its walking, canoeing and fine Sandy beaches at Din Lligwy and Benllech. .
 The property is 2 minutes walk from the nearest pebble beach and 3 minutes from the local pub “The Kinmel” and local restaurant Annes pantry.
 The long sandy beach at Ligwy bay is just 1.5 miles away.